justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 **Only send debug information when asked for and always include a valid support forum topic link**

-Debug information not asked for and without valid support forum topic link will be ignored.
+Debug information not asked for or without valid support forum topic link will be ignored.

 Go to the plugin page (via the *Tools* menu) and click on the link *Debug information* in the right yellow *Resources* panel.
 Fill in your name, your e-mail address,